-- Managing several people is not so easy.
-You will have to double as project manager as well.
-This simply means that you’ll spend less time on what you should be doing – thinking about the product roadmap and product features.
+- Managing several people is not easy.
+You will have to double as a project manager as well.
+You'll end up spending less time on what you should be doing – thinking about the product roadmap and product features.

-- Risk: If you are working with 3-4 individuals from 3-4 countries there is always a possibility that one of them would want to leave your project.
-Now all of a sudden you have lost your only designer or the only frontend developer and are faced with the challenge to hire someone ASAP so that the whole team is unblocked.
+- Risk: If you are working with 3-4 individuals from 3-4 countries, there is always a possibility that one of them would want to leave your project.
+Now all of a sudden you have lost your designer or the only frontend developer.
+You must hire someone ASAP so that the team continues to make progress.

-- Managing technical talent is handled by the vendor and you can focus on the business and strategic initiatives.
+- Managing technical talent is handled by the vendor, and you can focus on business and strategic initiatives.
 Typically there is one point of contact, often an engineering manager, who is responsible for the delivery of the user stories or planned milestones.

 - The entire team of designers and developers is under one roof.
-This means the decision making/knowledge sharing is seamless and you can target more aggressive project timelines.
+The decision making/knowledge sharing is seamless, and you can target more aggressive project timelines.

-- There is very limited risk of individuals leaving the team.
-Since the team is "fully managed” you need not worry about finding a replacement.
+- There is minimal risk of individuals leaving the team.
+Since the team is "fully managed," you need not worry about finding a replacement.
 The engineering manager will find a replacement and work with her.

-- Selecting the right team: There are chances that the team as a whole might not meet your expectations.
+- Selecting the right team: There are chances that the group as a whole might not meet your expectations.
 You should choose your remote engineering team carefully.
-Always start small (try out a less critical project) and try out a couple of different teams.
-Once you have chosen the team increase the scale of engagement over a period of 6 months to 1 year.
+Always start small (try out a less critical project) and try out a couple of different organizations.
+Once you have chosen the team, increase the scale of engagement over a period of 6 months to 1 year.

 Given the above two options and their pros and cons, it is easy to see why you should work with a fully managed remote engineering team.

-After you have selected the team, onboarding the team sets up the expectations and aclimitizes the remote team to your working style and culture.
+After you have selected the team, onboarding the team sets up the expectations and acclimatizes the remote unit to your working style and culture.
 Onboarding would typically involve:

 - Agreement and NDAs: Make sure that you have the right contract/NDAs in place before you start any major work.
-Once you have NDAs in place you'll be comfortable in sharing the context of the problems that you are trying to solve.
-This context will help the team empathise with user and design better solutions.
+Once you have NDAs in place, you'll be comfortable in sharing the context of the problems that you are trying to solve.
+This context will help the team empathize with the user and design better solutions.

-- Set expectations: Talk about the best case scenario of the engagement.
+- Set expectations: Talk about the best-case scenario of the engagement.
 Talk about delivery expectations.
 Be clear about who is responsible for what.
-Ex: You expect the MVP (minimum viable product) to be delivered in 8 weeks.
-You expect all P1s to be fixed within 24 hours.
+Ex: Deliver the MVP (minimum viable product) in 8 weeks.
+Fix P1s within 24 hours.

-- Training: You can definitely expect your remote team to be adept at agile practices and be familiar with standard tools like trello, github, google docs, wireframing tools etc. But you should invest some time to help the team understand specific tools/processes that your company employs.
+- Training: Most likely, your remote will be good at agile practices.
+It will be familiar with standard tools like Trello, GitHub, google docs, and wireframing tools.
+However, you should invest some time to help the team understand the specific tools/processes that your company employs.

-Usually the product owner, the designer and the engineering lead are active in the product sprint cycles.
-The goal of these parallel sprint cycles is to ensure that the most important(high priority) product backlog items are well defined and are ready to be discussed in the sprint(development sprint) planning meetings.
-At BeautifulCode we try to accomplish the following in the product sprint.
+Usually, the product owner, the designer, and the engineering lead are active in the product sprint cycles.
+The goal of these parallel sprint cycles is to ensure that the high priority product backlog items are well defined.
+That way, they are ready to be discussed in the sprint(development sprint) planning meetings.
+At BeautifulCode, we try to accomplish the following in the product sprint.

 - Get clarity on product backlog items.
 Ideally, there should be zero questions on the feature requirement in the development sprint planning meeting.